Certification as an Instructor or Coach signals:

 Competition Specialist Coach

 This program is a further progression of the Competition Coach program, focused on riders competing at the Provincial and National levels.
-Beyond the Competition Coach Level, this level requires a working knowledge of the Equine Canada competition rules for the level and discipline they’re teaching.
+Beyond the Competition Coach Level, this level requires a working knowledge of the Equestrian Canada competition rules for the level and discipline they’re teaching.

 High Performance Coach

-This program is administered by Equine Canada.
+This program is administered by Equestrian Canada.